RonenNess/Iguina/readme.md

 ### `NumericValue`

-Get / set value as a float.
+Get / set the current value as a `decimal`.
+Throws if the value is outside `MinValue`/`MaxValue` or if it has a decimal component and `AcceptsDecimal` is false.

 ### `DefaultValue`

-Default numeric value, when no value is set.
+The `decimal` value returned by `NumericValue` when the text field is empty.

 ### `CultureInfo`

-Culture info to use, will determine the character to use as decimal separator.
+The `CultureInfo` used for parsing and formatting numbers.
+This determines the decimal separator and negative sign characters in use.

+### `DecimalSeparator`

+Read-only.
+The character used as the decimal point, derived from `CultureInfo`.

+### `NegativeSign`

+Read-only.
+The character used as the negative sign, derived from `CultureInfo`.

 ### `AcceptsDecimal`

-If true, it will accept decimal point and float values.
+If true (the default), the field accepts a decimal point and fractional values.
+If false, only integers are allowed.

 ### `MinValue`

-If defined, will add a min value limit to the Numeric Input.
+Optional minimum value.
+The field clamps input to this value when set.

 ### `MaxValue`

-If defined, will add a max value limit to the Numeric Input.
+Optional maximum value.
+The field clamps input to this value when set.

 ### `ButtonsStepSize`

-How much to increase / decrease value when clicking on the plus / minus buttons of the numeric input field.
+How much to increase or decrease the value when the user clicks the + or - buttons.
+Default is `1`.

+### `MinusButtonText` / `PlusButtonText`

+Get or set the label text on the minus and plus buttons respectively.

 ## RowsSpacer